Can you get a mortgage without life insurance?

 You also need to be aware that you will not get a mortgage in your sole name unless the property title is also transferred to you.
 There will be additional legal costs to pay and you will need to revisit the terms of any wills you have made.

-Please call 0344 346 3672 so that we can help you.
-Tell the consultant the date and title of your question and they will be able to take some more details from you before going through the different options open to you and your husband.
+Please call 0344 346 3672 for us to go through the different options open to you and your husband.

 Answers provided in response to Ask the experts are based on the information provided and do not constitute advice under the Financial Services & Markets Act.
 They reflect the personal views of the authors and do not necessarily represent the views, positions, strategies or opinions of John Charcol.
 All comments are made in good faith, and John Charcol will not accept liability for them.